ianlewis/kay/docs/source/settings.rst

 .. attribute:: SECRET_KEY

-   Specify the seed to create hash value.
+   The seed to generate a hash value.
 The default is ``ReplaceItWithSecretString``.
-Please be sure to rewrite it.
+Please be sure to rewrite this.

 .. attribute:: SESSION_PREFIX

-   Specify the prefix of session name.
+   The prefix of session name.
 The default is ``gaesess:``.

 .. attribute:: COOKIE_AGE

-   Specify the cookie age.
-The defautl is ``1209600`` (2 weeks).
+   The cookie's age.
+The default is ``1209600`` seconds (2 weeks).

 .. attribute:: COOKIE_NAME

-   Specify the cookie name.
+   The cookie's name.
 The default is ``KAY_SESSION``.

 .. attribute:: SESSION_MEMCACHE_AGE

-   Specify the session information age.
-The default is ``3600`` (1 hour).
+   The session information's age.
+The default is ``3600`` seconds (1 hour).

 .. attribute:: LANG_COOKIE_NAME

-   Specify the name of the cookie for the language.
+   The cookie's name for the language.
 The default is ``hl``.
-   If i18n is enabled Kay will display pages in the language specified with this cookie, otherwise identify the language from Accept-Language setting of the browser.
+   If i18n is enabled, Kay will display pages in the language specified with this cookie.
+   Otherwise Kay identifies the language from Accept-Language setting of the browser.

 .. attribute:: CACHE_MIDDLEWARE_SECONDS

    Specify how long to remain caches of HTML responses that views returned.
    The default is ``3600`` (1 hour).

 .. attribute:: CACHE_MIDDLEWARE_NAMESPACE

-   Specify the namespace of HTML response cache.
+   The namespace of HTML response cache.
 The default is ``CACHE_MIDDLEWARE``.

 .. attribute:: CACHE_MIDDLEWARE_ANONYMOUS_ONLY